Fundamental Finite Key Limits for One-Way Information Reconciliation in Quantum Key Distribution: Fundamental limits for one-way reconciliation

 The proof uses standard techniques, namely Yassaee~\emph{et al.}'s achievability bounds~\cite{yassaee13} and an analogue of the meta-converse~\cite{polyanskiy10}.
-We present it in the appendix.
 Note that the gap of $\log n$ between achievable and converse bounds for general distributions leaves room for improvements.
 In channel coding, the gap is at most $\frac12 \log n$, and constant for certain channels (see, e.g.,~\cite{tomamicheltan12,altug13,tantomamichel13} for recent work on this topic).